shadowndacorner/vscode-easymotion/README.md

 |`vscode-easymotion.backspaceJumpMelody`|`backspace`|
 |`vscode-easymotion.cancelJump`|`escape`|

+To change key bindings, simply reassign them in the Visual Studio Code Keybindings configuration (either by editing the JSON directly or in the UI).

 ## Configuration Options

-This extension currenetly does not provide any configuration options.
+Aside from the configurable keybindings, this extension currenetly does not provide any configuration options.
 Open an issue on GitHub to suggest anything that you would like to be configurable.